Bahrain jails activist for 3 years over protests

 But the United States values close ties with the ruling family, which allows Washington to run its Fifth Fleet operations out of Manama.

-The fleet plays an important role in ensuring the free flow of oil in the Gulf at a time when Iran has threatened to block vital shipping lanes nearby if the United States increases pressure over Tehran's disputed nuclear programme.
+The fleet plays a key role in ensuring the free flow of oil in the Gulf at a time when Tehran has threatened to block vital shipping lanes nearby if the United States increases pressure over Iran's disputed nuclear programme.

+On Tuesday, a court delayed until September 4 a ruling in the retrial of 20 men convicted of leading the uprising, and since June the government has banned a series of protest rallies planned by leading opposition party Wefaq.

-(Writing by Andrew Hammond and Rania El Gamal; Additional reporting by Susan Cornwell; Editing by Robin Pomeroy and Pravin Char)
+(Reporting by Rania El Gamal and Andrew Hammond; Editing by Jon Hemming and Robin Pomeroy)